SkewedAspect/rpgkeeper/Readme.md

 Currently there are no limits on number of characters.

-### How much does RPGKeeper cost?

-Currently, RPGKeeper is free.
-In the future, there is a plan to monetize the project, but there will always be a free tier, and you will not lose access to any existing characters once we implement that plan.

 ### I have a game I want to add a system for!

 Well, are you a developer?
 RPGKeeper is written in [VueJS][vue], [TypeScript][ts], and [NodeJS][node].
 If you know (or are willing to learn) those technologies, then fork the code, and start adding a system.
 If, instead, you're just a gamer and want us to do the work, then [Request a System](https://github.com/Morgul/rpgkeeper/issues/new?labels=system%20request&title=[Request]%20).